mulesoft-assets/template-sfdc2sieb-contact-broadcast/README.md

 ### As destination of data

-In order to make the siebel connector work smoothly you have to provide the correct version of the siebel jars (Siebel.jar, SiebelJI_enu.jar) that works with your Siebel installation.
+In order to make the Siebel connector work smoothly you have to provide the siebel jars (Siebel.jar, SiebelJI_enu.jar) of correct version of that work with your Siebel installation.